 It takes just 6 minutes to get to Aldeburgh from our cottages, which is recognised as the nicest seaside town in England.
 It is totally devoid of deckchairs, candy floss, amusement arcades and flashing lights but being crammed with fabulous restaurants, really great pubs, lovely old fashioned boutique shops, quaint architecture, a vibrant Arts scene and some great local fishing boats which will sell you a freshly caught lobster or sea bass from their beach huts.

 The beautiful Rendlesham and Tunstall Forests are right on your doorstep offering wonderful walks and bikes rides.
-Very close to the cottage cyclists can pick up safe, small lanes for easy cycling onwards to Snape, Tunstall Forest, Rendlesham and Orford and many other delightful places which are on the maps in the cottages.
+Very close to the cottages, cyclists can pick up safe, small lanes for easy cycling onwards to Snape, Tunstall Forest, Rendlesham and Orford and many other delightful places which are on the maps in the cottages.
 Snape, with the famous Snape Maltings Art & Crafts Centre is just a couple of minutes’ drive away.

 Through the back gate from the cottages are fantastic walks through the nature reserve and on towards Snape, Blaxhall and beyond.

 Friday Street Farm Shop (mere minutes from the cottages) is full-to-bursting with a large range of excellent homegrown and locally-made produce.